-What about the support for page builders and plugins?
+What adaptations are there for page builders and plugins?

 Astra clearly highlights this on its website: the theme is “made for page builders”.

-First, as noted earlier in this test, Astra Starter Sites were specifically created to work with Elementor, Beaver Builder and Brizy (not to mention Gutenberg, who is not a page builder per say).
+First, as noted earlier in this guide, Astra Starter Sites were specifically created to work with Elementor, Beaver Builder and Brizy (not to mention Gutenberg, which is not a page builder per say).

 Elementor and Beaver Builder are the two “favorite” builders of the theme.
-Elementor CEO Ben Pines, recommends Astra to all Elementor users.
+Elementor CMO Ben Pines, recommends Astra to all Elementor users.

 The theme lets you completely control the structure of your page, which makes it very convenient to use with a page builder.
 For example, you can: